baidu/openrasp/README.md

 ##### 4. How to develop a new plugin?

 A plugin receives a callback when an event occurs.
-It then determines if the current behavior is malicious and blocks the associated request if necessary.
+It then determines if the current behavior is malicious or not and blocks the associated request if necessary.

 Detailed plugin development instructions can be found [here](http://rasp.baidu.com/doc/dev/main.html)